Service in Our District

 I am responsible...
 When anyone, anywhere, reaches out for help, I want the hand of A.A. always to be there.
 And for that: I am responsible.

 AA members share their experience with anyone seeking help with a drinking problem; they give person-to-person service or "sponsorship" to the alcoholic coming to AA from any source.
 The AA program, set forth in the Twelve Steps, offers the alcoholic a way to develop a satisfying life without alcohol.

-Men and women have volunteered to bring A.A. meetings into the correctional and treatment facilities within the geographic boundaries of District 28 (see page 2 of this pdf for those boundaries) for far longer than District 28 has existed as a service entity.
+Men and women have volunteered to bring A.A. meetings into the correctional and treatment facilities within the geographic boundaries of District 28 for far longer than District 28 has existed as a service entity.
 The legacies of service that these A.A. men and women have created and sustained (often passing on to sponsees, fellow home group members, and willing sober friends) ought to be supported by and enhanced by A.A. organizational entities, and not infringed upon or inhibited by them.

 With that in mind, the Corrections and Treatment Services volunteers within District 28 deserve our deepest gratitude for modeling their tremendous response-ability.
 They regularly go out of their way to carry A.A.’s message of hope into facilities where people can’t get out to go to meetings.

 Lebanon Correctional Institution Lebanon, OH (men’s state prison)

 Warren Correctional Institution Lebanon, OH (men’s state prison)

 (men’s felony offender transitional living)